Drill instructor

 A drill instructor is a non-commissioned officer in the armed forces, fire department, or police forces with specific duties that vary by country.
 Foot drill, military step, and marching are typically taught by drill instructors.

 Australia

 Australian Army

-In the Australian Army, the staff responsible for training recruits are known as Recruit Instructors.
+In the Australian Army, the staff responsible for training recruits are known as recruit instructors.
 They teach recruits discipline, fieldcraft, marksmanship, service knowledge and drill.

 Each recruit platoon is commanded by recruit instructors, usually consisting of a lieutenant, a sergeant, and up to four instructors of the corporal or bombardier rank.
-A recruit instructor can be identified by a 1st Recruit Training Battalion colour patch on his or her slouch hat and a small Recruit Instructor badge worn on the right breast pocket, if the position has been held long enough.
+A recruit instructor can be identified by a 1st Recruit Training Battalion colour patch on their slouch hat and a small Recruit Instructor badge worn on the right breast pocket, if the position has been held long enough.

 Members from all Corps in the Army are eligible to become recruit instructors, including females.
 Experience as a recruit instructor is often a prerequisite to senior non-commissioned appointments in the military.